-North of Vik, and just under two hours away from Reykjavik, is Skógafoss.
-Skógafoss is one of the most famous, and most beautiful, of the waterfalls found in Iceland.
+Situated north of Vik, Skógafoss is one of the most famous, and most beautiful, of the waterfalls found in Iceland.
 Skógafoss is located in the village of Skóga, and it is a staggering 55 meters (180 feet) tall.
 If you’re up for a hike, you can set off along paths through the Skóga River Valley until you reach Skógafoss, and along the way you’ll see another dozen smaller waterfalls.
 There is also the option of taking a short trail to the top of the falls, which offers incredible perspective on the size of Skógafoss.

 Waterfalls are one of the major draws to Iceland and to the region surrounding Reykjavik, and Seljalandsfoss is one of the most popular of these waterfalls.
-Located 40 km (25 miles) south of Reykjavik in the town of Seljaland, the waterfall is more than 64 meters (210 feet) tall.
+Located near the town of Seljaland, the waterfall is more than 64 meters (210 feet) tall.
 It is possible to walk behind the waterfall so bring a raincoat as you will get wet from the drizzle.
 While you’re there, take the time to walk a little further away and spot Gljúfrabúi.
 This is a smaller waterfall, but you can get very close to the water and take some phenomenal photos.

-If you venture northeast from Reykjavik, in about 90 minutes you’ll start seeing signs for Gullfoss.
-The name translates into English as Golden Falls, and it is one of the major attractions in South Iceland.
+The name Gullfoss translates into English as Golden Falls, and it is one of the major attractions in South Iceland.
 While Gullfoss isn’t as tall as some of the other magnificent waterfalls in the area, it is a double waterfall, making it spectacular to behold.
 In addition, Gullfoss is fed in part by glacial runoff, which means that is is the highest volume waterfall in Europe.
 You can walk right up to a plateau that overlooks the waterfalls for amazing views over the water below.

 Some of the most popular day trips from Reykjavik are whale watching tours.
 The bay outside of Reykjavik, known as Faxaflói, is home to a large number of whales throughout the year.
 On an afternoon or full-day trip out to sea, you’re almost guaranteed to spot a handful of minke whales.
 Humpback whales are less common, but you can still spot them when conditions are right.
 If you head to the harbor, you will see a number of tour providers offering the chance to head onto the bay and spot whales in the wild.